compsult/MenuOptions/docs/source/Filters.rst

 How Filters work
 ----------------

-Filters are specified using an array of objects.
+`Filters <MenuParams.html#filters>`_ are specified using an array of objects.
 Each key show what the user will see, each value will be the actual filter that MenuOptions uses to filter out data.